 The MTTR clock starts ticking when the repairs start and it goes on until operations are restored.

 time to assemble and start up the asset

 How do you calculate MTTR?

-- Typically, every instance of failure will vary in severity.
-So while some incidents will require days to repair, others could take mere minutes to fix.
+Typically, every instance of failure will vary in severity so while some incidents will require days to diagnose and repair, others could take mere minutes to fix.
 Hence, MTTR gives an average of what to expect.

-- To obtain reliable results, it’s important that every repair is handled by competent and trained personnel that can follow well-defined procedures.
+To obtain reliable results, every repair should be handled by competent and trained personnel that can follow well-defined procedures.

 Why is MTTR helpful?